 1. Good solid metal rigging/hooks to hang on the beam in the ceiling.
 If you are not an expert in rigging or hooking, better get help from a professional to install them properly.
 You will rest assured to enjoy your swing with ease of mind.

 2. Yoga hammock (or yoga swing) is a full set of aerial skills designed to get you suspended from the ceiling.
 You can choose many sizes, colors, and support handles.

 3. Freestand aerial rig.
-If you like to do aerial yoga in a non-fixed location, try the (#Ad)freestanding aerial rig which is a large ‘A’ shape metal frame, height adjustable, versatile uses for indoors and outdoors.
+If you like to do aerial yoga in a non-fixed location, try the freestanding aerial rig which is a large ‘A’ shape metal frame, height-adjustable, and versatile for uses indoors and outdoors.

-4. Gym floor mat or (#Ad)crash mat.
-This is also important equipment to consider especially for newcomers which act as a cushion in case you slipped and fell down to the floor.
+4. Gym floor mat or crash mat.
+This is also important equipment to consider especially for newcomers which acts as a cushion in case you slipped and fell down to the floor.